Introduction to MDMA Therapy for Clinicians

 6:00pm | Adjourn

-Horizons is proud to present its first series of classes for professionals seeking to learn about psychedelic therapy.
+Horizons is proud to present its first series of pre-conference classes offering detailed, technical information about psychedelic therapy, led by accomplished researchers and practitioners.

 Classes will held in small groups at the historic Down Town Association in the Financial District, which also offers lodging for traveling participants.